Skip To Content

 Meal Plan

-SPECIAL DIETARY NEEDS Students who have specific dietary needs due to medical conditions/disabilities may request related accommodations by contacting Student Accessibility Services (610-606-4628) for assistance.
+SPECIAL DIETARY NEEDS Our dining locations are available to meet a wide range of dietary needs.
+Students who have specific dietary needs due to medical conditions/disabilities that cannot otherwise be addressed in campus dining facilities may request related accommodations by contacting Student Accessibility Services (610-606-4628) for assistance.
 We will work with the student as well as the Director of Dining Services to determine what accommodations may be made to meet the student’s needs.

 Office of Global Initiatives & International Programs